 Click HERE for a PDF copy of the Book of Common Prayer.

 Click HERE for the online version of the Book of Common Prayer.

-A Post-Communion Prayer During this Time of Separation
+A Post-Communion Prayer During a Time of Separation

 Lord of the Feast, we thank you for gathering us as your people.
 We call to remembrance the many times we have been fed at your table and we lament our distance now.
 Be present Lord Jesus as you were present with your disciples, be known to us in the breaking of the bread, and may your Holy Spirit sustain us and all your Church until we can gather together again.
 We ask this for the sake of your love.
 Amen.

 bring hope and courage to all

 Bring hope that you will make them the equal